grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

     </CodeGroup>

-6. Navigate to the URL to check your test results.
-When the test is running, the test result page is shown.
+1. Navigate to the URL to check your test results.
+When the test is running, the test-result page is shown.

     ![k6 Cloud Test Results](./images/Running-a-test-from-the-CLI/api-testing.png 'k6 Cloud Test Results')